2nd Generation Wood Heat Controller

 I had never played around with white LEDs before so this seemed like a good excuse.
 I purchased a Cree XLamp ultra-bright white LED module rated at 350ma with a Vf of 4 volts.
 LEDs are highly directional which for our application is ideal.
 The light cone illuminates stove and wood storage bin providing enough light to safely load the stove without having to turn on general purpose basement lighting.
 At full rated current the LED is much brighter than needed so I used a 47 ohm resistor in series with the 9V supply to limit current to 115 ma.
 The LED is on whenever the controller is on.

-The controller needs to determine if stove is in operation.
+The controller needs to determine if there is a fire in the stove.
 At power up the controller sets itself to non-heating mode, VAR1 = 0.
 If the flue temp bit goes high, indicating flue temperature exceeds 300F, VAR1 is set to 1, indicating heating mode.
 This information is used to set idle timeout duration, whether to send an end of session email and to enable the house fans.

-There are three sources of audible alarm: 1) flue over temp, 2) air over temp, 3) greenhouse freeze.
+There are multiple sources of audible alarm: 1) flue over temp, 2) air over temp, 3) greenhouse freeze/fail 4) plumbing leak.
 If any of these conditions occur the respective LED flashes red and the alarm sounds.
 The system uses a Mallory Sonalert to generate an annoying attention getting pulsing sound.
 The Sonalert is powered from the 9V supply controlled by an open collector driver.

 Once the alarm has your attention it is annoying having to listen to it until the condition is resolved.
-A front panel push button allows the overtemp alarms to be temporally silenced.
-The silence feature works differently in case of a greenhouse freeze event.
-Pressing the silence button permanently silences the freeze alarm until the freeze condition no longer exists.
+A front panel push button allows the alarms to be temporally silenced.
+If the situation is not remedied the alarm sounds again a short time later.
+The silence feature works differently in case of a greenhouse freeze/fail or leak event.
+Pressing the silence button permanently silences these alarms conditions until they no longer exist or the controller is power cycled.
 The respective LED continues to flash, even if the alarm is silenced, until the problem is resolved.

 The controller has 4 web settable values.
 This is a convenient way to tune system operation without having to reload PLC code.